 Rammed Earth is an over 2,000 year-old construction technique.
 It is used for building walls and floors with raw materials of the earth i.e. clay, gravel and sand.
 These materials are mixed together and then rammed in a form work.
-The result is a strong, durable rammed earth wall that lasts for centuries or longer (see the Great Wall of China) and adds character and a warm feeling to any architectural structure.
+The result, a strong, durable rammed earth wall that lasts for centuries or longer (see the Great Wall of China) adds character and a warm feeling to any architectural structure.

 Rammed earth has a high thermal mass index which essentially means that it absorbs heat well without releasing it into the interior, hence providing a strong thermal insulation.
 This evens out daily temperature variations and reduces the need for air conditioning and heating.